Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Although one of the most popular F1 tracks in the world, it can be a little confusing to get to if you aren't a local.
 If you're travelling by car you should take the A1 and A4 motorway out of Milan, taking the turn onto the S36 road that leads to Monza - there are signs posted along the road prior to races to show the way.
 The drive takes about half an hour.
 There is lots of parking available at the track but it is expensive and you will need to arrange a parking permit in advance.
 Travelling by train is a great option as the trip from Milan Central Railway Station to Monza Station only takes 15 minutes and there are free shuttle buses to ferry people from the station to the Vedano Gate at the track.
 It is also possible to take trains to Monza from Verona, Turin and Florence as well as a number of other cities.
 Just be sure to check the train schedule because they change often.

-Milan has perhaps the most talked-about nightlife in Italy, partly because it is a young and hip city, and partly because it has such a high-profile events calendar.
+Milan has perhaps the most talked-about nightlife in Italy, partly because it's got a young and trendy crowd but also because of its high-profile events calendar.
 The fashionable nightlife in Milan radiates primarily from the Brera Gallery and Navigli areas.
 Centri Sociali is home to an alternative, less expensive entertainment scene.
 The city offers visitors a vast selection of vibrant bars, restaurants and nightclubs, as well as live music performances.

 The nightlife kicks off early in Milan, by Italian standards, with Happy Hour starting at about 6pm.
 The evening drinking session, called the apertivito, is an important social opportunity in Milan, a chance to meet and greet and fashionably mingle.
 Dance venues usually only get going at about 11pm, with nightclubs closing at about 4am.

-Although there are a handful of perennial favourites, clubs are likely to change names and owners fairly frequently in Milan, but it is never difficult to find nighttime fun in this glamorous city.
-Those who want more cultured fun will be spoiled by the opera and theatre scene of Milan.
+Although there are a handful of perennial favourites, clubs are likely to change names and owners fairly frequently in Milan.
+But it's never difficult to find nighttime fun in this glamorous city.
+Those who want more cultured entertainment will be spoiled by the opera and theatre scene of Milan.

 Shopping in Milan is an unparalleled experience.
 Milan is not just the epitome of fashion paradise, it is considered the fashion capital of the world.
 This city boasts the most prestigious boutiques and showrooms on earth.
 In the heart of Milan's shopping area are the streets of the Fashion Quadrilatero - Via Montenapoleone, Via della Spiga and Via Sant'Andrea - where elegance and luxury can be bought, though at a price.